Scaling up to Multivariate Rational Function Reconstruction: Application to the Reduction to Basis Integrals

 Our first benchmark point is a coefficient in the differential equation~\cite{Kotikov:1990kg,Remiddi:1997ny} for a four-loop massive propagator.
 Setting the mass $m=1$, the propagator is a function of $z=p^2$, where $p$ is the external four-momentum.
 One obtains

-with the ellipsis indicating a linear combination of further basis integrals with less complex coefficients. $q(z, d)$ is a dense rational function in $z$ and the space-time dimension $d$.
-The numerator degrees in $z$ and $d$ are $P_z = P_d = 81$ and the denominator degrees are $Q_z = 80$ and $Q_d = 78$.
-The number of probes per characteristic required by the dense homogeneous and the scaling algorithm are shown in table~\ref{tab:probes_prop} together with the number of probes a hypothetical optimal algorithm that can determine one unknown coefficient per probe would use.
-For a full reconstruction, probes are needed in seven different prime fields, with two probes in an eighth field used for confirmation.
-The scaling method requires $164$ additional probes in the first prime field to determine the degrees in $z$.
+with the ellipsis indicating a linear combination of further basis integrals with less complex coefficients. $q(z, d)$ is a rational function in $z$ and the space-time dimension $d$, where the numerator degrees in $z$ and $d$ are $P_z = P_d = 81$ and the denominator degrees are $Q_z = 80$ and $Q_d = 78$.
+The numbers of probes required for reconstructing the function over the first characteristic are shown in table~\ref{tab:probes_prop} for the scaling algorithm and \texttt{FireFly} together with a hypothetical optimal algorithm that can determine one unknown coefficient per probe.

+For a full rational function reconstruction probes are needed in several additional prime fields.
+Since different implementations vary vastly in the amount of reused information we refrain from a quantitative comparison.

-We see that the scaling algorithm performs close to optimal, with an overhead of about $6\%$ additional probes.
-It requires roughly $48\%$ fewer probes than dense homogeneous reconstruction.
+Comparing the ``Optimal'' entry of table~\ref{tab:probes_prop} to the total number of \num{13123} monomials in the ansatz given by equation~\eqref{f_multivar} we observe that $q(z, d)$ is dense in the sense that about $97\%$ of the coefficients in the ansatz are non-zero.
+We see that the scaling algorithm performs close to optimal, with an overhead of about $7\%$ additional probes.
+In comparison, \texttt{FireFly} requires approximately $29\%$ more probes.

+The denominator of the reconstructed function contains an overall factor of $d^1z^3$.
+The improvement gained by identifying and removing this factor is illustrated in table~\ref{tab:probes_prop_mod}, where we now also include \texttt{FiniteFlow}.
+The \texttt{FiniteFlow} entry does not include a few hundred probes used to determine the overall degree of the rational function and the degrees with respect to the individual variables from Thiele interpolation, c.f.\ section~\ref{sec:uni_rec}~\cite{FiniteFlowMiss}.
+The other entries count the total number of function evaluations.

+For the algorithm presented in section~\ref{sec:multi_rec}, the scaling powers in equation~\eqref{eq:scaling_rec} are completely determined by the numerator in the present example.
+Thus, removing factors from the denominator does not affect the number of probes needed.
+However, we do observe a slight reduction in the number of required evaluations with $\texttt{FireFly}$, reducing the overhead to $26\%$ compared to the optimum.
+The number of evaluations needed with $\texttt{FiniteFlow}$ exceeds the number of non-vanishing coefficients to be determined by about $43\%$.